Patidar reservation agitation: July

 In July 2015 Patidar youth, many of whom are surnamed Patel, started public demonstrations across Gujarat, demanding OBC status for their community, which would entitle the Patidars to a reserved quota of places in government jobs and education.

 They were supported by Sardar Patel Sevadal, an organisation for community service, and they formed the Patidar Anamat Andolan Samiti (PAAS) for this purpose, headed by Hardik Patel.
 The organisation described itself as apolitical.

 Four major Patidar organisations denied any involvement in the agitation, though later the Khodaldham Trust offered to mediate between the youth and the government.

 The agitation started in Mehsana on 6 July 2015, and a demonstration was held in Mansa on 22 July.

-The demonstration in Visnagar on 23 July turned violent when some agitators torched some vehicles and vandalised the office of Bharatiya Janata Party MLA Rishikesh Patel.

-Demonstrations were held in Vijapur and Mehsana on 28 July.
+The demonstration in Visnagar on 23 July turned violent when some agitators torched some vehicles and vandalised the office of Bharatiya Janata Party MLA Rushikesh Patel.Demonstrations were held in Vijapur and Mehsana on 28 July.

 The police booked 152 persons for violating prohibitory orders by holding the demonstration.

 On 30 July there were demonstrations in Lunavada.

 August

 Social media helped to spread the protest quickly across the state.
-Demonstrations were held in Devbhoomi Dwarka district on 1 August; in Gandhinagar, Navsari, Jam Jodhpur in Jamnagar district, Himmatnagar and Bagasara in Amreli district on 3 August; in Rajkot on 5 August; in Amreli on 10 August; in Junagadh on 12 August; and in Petlad on 17 August.
+Demonstrations were held in Devbhumi Dwarka district on 1 August; in Gandhinagar, Navsari, Jam Jodhpur in Jamnagar district, Himatnagar and Bagasara in Amreli district on 3 August; in Rajkot on 5 August; in Amreli on 10 August; in Junagadh on 12 August; and in Petlad on 17 August.
 The demonstration in Surat on 17 August drew crowds estimated at 100,000 to 450,000 people.
 The diamond and textile markets of the city remained closed, as did several schools and colleges.
 Demonstrations were held in Surendranagar, Bharuch, Ankleshwar and Vadodara on 21 August.
 PAAS itself organised 37 rallies by 25 August.
 In 55 days, 149 rallies were organised by various organisations across the state.